Vishnu2707/Covid-Tracker/README.md

 # Requirements.
 - Install node, create a react app, material-ui, numerals and other dependecies according to the needs.
 - Make sure to install Firebase and follow the steps to create and deploy the project.

+# Edit and re-deploy
+- Adter making changes to the code in future, do not forget the 2 commands - to build the production env (npm run build) and to deploy (firebase deploy).